COPD Symptoms to Be Aware Of

-If you suspect you’ve got COPD (or if you already have a formal diagnosis), you are probably familiar with the symptoms of COPD – wheezing and having a hard time breathing.
+If you suspect you have chronic obstructive pulmonary disease or if you already have a formal chronic obstructive pulmonary disease (COPD) diagnosis, you are probably familiar with the symptoms of COPD – wheezing and having a hard time breathing.

 However, there are several other symptoms that are characteristic of COPD that a physician will look for when diagnosing COPD.

-So, let’s discuss what is COPD, the symptoms of COPD, and how to treat or manage COPD symptoms.
+So, let’s discuss what is COPD, important facts you need know about COPD, COPD symptoms you need to be aware of, and how to treat or manage COPD symptoms.

 COPD by the Numbers